chrsoo/pid-fan-controller/README.md

 All that is required is a cable that converts 4 pin Molex socket into a Micro-USB connector as the Molex connector provides both 12V and 5V pins and the ground is shared with the rest of the computer, including the fans.
 Only ground and the 5V pins need to be connected to the Micro-USB connector.

 ### Measuring temperature
-Measuring temperature using the DS18B20 temperature probe wisas fairly straight forward using standard MicroPython librarires.
+Measuring temperature using the DS18B20 temperature probe is fairly straight forward using standard MicroPython librarires.

 The main considerations are